Section Image

 Jackson has modern living on the edge of Milwaukee’s orbit

 About 25 miles north of Milwaukee, the rural town of Jackson has seen massive growth in the past two decades.
-“It's a quickly developing community with a lot of new construction,” says Sean Lentz, broker and owner at Forward Realty Partners.
+“It's a very developing community with new construction and subdivisions being put in,” says Sean Lentz, broker and owner at Forward Realty Partners.
 Although locals have to hop in the car to reach substantial shopping and dining, the area parks and elementary school make the bedroom community popular with families, while the surrounding farmland ensures a quiet pace of life.
-“It’s an affordable spot for buyers who want an easy commute into the city, because it's right on Interstate 41,” says Lentz, who has nearly 20 years of experience in southwest Wisconsin.
+“It’s an affordable resource to buyers who are looking to have an easy commute, as it’s right off Interstate 41,” says Lentz, who has nearly 20 years of experience in southwest Wisconsin.

 Modern subdivision have relatively affordable prices

-The larger town of Jackson surrounds the small village of Jackson.
-“In the town, there are slightly lower taxes, and you get a more rural setting,” Lentz says.
-“You can still find homes with 5 acres of land.”
-Though there are lower priced options out here, anything with more than 1 acre is typically between $600,000 to $800,000.
+The larger town of Jackson surrounds the small village of Jackson and has a very different atmosphere.
+“It still offers some of that rural setting,” Lentz says.
+“There are lower taxes and the one-to-five-acre lots.”
+Though there are lower-priced options out here, anything with more than 1 acre is typically between $600,000 and $800,000.

 In 2012, a pipeline gas spill affected the area.
 Today, the Wisconsin Department of Natural Resources confirms that groundwater contamination has been limited to two properties around 1800 Western Avenue.
 New construction in the specific area should take extra precautions when adding wells, but officials say the majority of Jackson is unaffected.
 There is also a flood risk for properties around Cedar Creek.